maciej-zygmunt/MineSweeper/README.md

 # MineSweeper
-Example implementation of the interface MineSweeper
+Example implementation of the  MineSweeper interface.